 In this video, This Old House general contractor Tom Silva explains how to repair a squeaky floor through a carpet.

-1 Use a hammer to locate a floor joist within the squeaky section of floor.
+- Use a hammer to locate a floor joist within the squeaky section of the floor.

-2 Tap the carpeted floor with the hammer and listen for dull thud, indicating a joist below.
+- Tap the carpeted floor with the hammer and listen for a dull thud, indicating a joist below.

-7 Use the drill/driver to drive a scored screw down through center of fixture until the screw bottoms out.
+- Use the drill/driver to drive a scored screw down through the center of the fixture until the screw bottoms out.